LunieLu/pawsitively-survey/README.md

 ## __Features__

 ### __Owner Data__
-- Accepts user input
+- Accepts user input:
-    - Collection of User's Name & Pet Name
+    - Collection of User's Name & Pet Name.
-    - Information stored in a dictionary
+    - Information stored in a dictionary.

 ### __Survey Questions__
-- User is asked 5 questions
+- User is asked 5 questions.
-    - Code loops through questions one at a time
+    - Code loops through questions one at a time.
-    - Accepts user input (A number between 0-5)
+    - Accepts user input `A number between 0-5`:
-        - Correct answer will be added to an empty list
+        - Correct answer will be added to an empty list.

 ### __Data Validation__
-- User answers to survey questions are checked for incorrect values
+- User answers to survey questions are checked for incorrect values:
     - If a user provides a non-integer answer, the following error is provided:
-        - "This is not a number, please try again."
+        - `This is not a number, please try again.`
     - If a user provides an integer that is below 0 or above 5, the following error is provided:
-        - "Number not between 0-5"
+        - `Number not between 0-5`
-    - The question is then looped for the user to provide a valid answer
+    - The question is then looped for the user to provide a valid answer.
-    - Once a valid answer has been provided, the loop ends
+    - Once a valid answer has been provided, the loop ends.

 ### __Final Answers__
-- Collective list of answers provided by the user in the Survey Questions section
+- Collective list of answers provided by the user in the `Survey Questions` section.
-    - Information is returned to the user in the terminal
+    - Information is returned to the user in the terminal.

 ### __Confirm Final Answers__
-- Code provides a list of the user's answers from each of the survey questions
+- Code provides a list of the user's answers from each of the survey questions.
-    - if statement requests user to confirm if the final answers are correct, with y or n (Which stands for yes or no)
+    - if statement requests user to confirm if the final answers are correct, with `y` or `n` (Which stands for yes or no).
-        - If user answers y for yes:
+        - If user answers `y` for yes:
-            - Prints a statement thanking the user
+            - Prints a statement thanking the user.
-            - Prints a statement telling the user and their pet (data called from Owner Data section) to have a lovely day
+            - Prints a statement telling the user and their pet (data called from Owner Data section) to have a lovely day.
             - Loop ends
-        - If user answers n for no:
+        - If user answers `n` for no:
-            - All questions from the Survey Questions function are repeated
+            - All questions from the Survey Questions function are repeated.
         - If user provides an input that is neither yes or no:
-            - Code prints a statement that tells the user to please provide a yes or no
+            - Code prints a statement that tells the user to please provide a yes or no.

 ### __Other Features__
-- Other features present in the Main function:
+- Other features present in the `Main` function:
     - Print statements:
-        - Today's date is printed for user's information
+        - Today's date is printed for user's information.
-        - Request for user to answer the below questions
+        - Request for user to answer the below questions.
-        - Explanation of how to answer and the 0-5 figures for the answer input (0 = Thoroughly disagree; 5 = Very much agree)
+        - Explanation of how to answer and the 0-5 figures for the answer input (0 = Thoroughly disagree; 5 = Very much agree).
-        - Thank you to user for completing the survey
+        - Thank you to user for completing the survey.
-            - Thank you calls the user's name that they inputted during the "Owner Data" section of the survey
+            - Thank you calls the user's name that they inputted during the `Owner Data` section of the survey.

 ### __External Libraries__
 - One external library used in the project:
     - [datetime](https://docs.python.org/3/library/datetime.html)
         - Library was installed via the terminal and then imported in the main code
-        - Objects used were **.today** and **.strftime**
+        - Objects used were `.today` and `.strftime`
             - datetime was used to capture today's date and inform the user within the terminal at the beginning of the survey, so they are aware of the date they have completed the survey on.

 ## __Testing__